aisiri3/CapstoneGods/README.md

 pip install -r requirements.txt
 ```

-**NOTE!** Apart from the requirements already installed, you also need to make sure to install the appropriate versions of torch and torchaudio for your machine and CUDA version; the compatible numpy version to install also depends on these versions.
+**NOTE!** Apart from the requirements already installed, you also need to make sure to install the appropriate versions of torch and torchaudio for your machine and CUDA version; the compatible numpy and spacy versions to install also depends on these versions.
 To double check if your torch version is compatible with your CUDA (and it is activated), run:
 ```
 python check_cuda.py
 ```